Jellett History, Family Crest & Coats of Arms

 " Oxfordshire is now the principal home of the Gilletts, but the name is also found in Kent.
 In Lincolnshire the name is represented by Gilliart, Gilliatt, and Gillyatt."

 "The family may have come with William the Conqueror into England, from Gillette, a town in Piedmont, France.
 Gillette, the son of Giles."

 The surname Jellett was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

-Important Dates for the Jellett family
+Early History of the Jellett family

 This web page shows only a small excerpt of our Jellett research.
 Another 68 words (5 lines of text) are included under the topic Early Jellett History in all our PDF Extended History products and printed products wherever possible.

 Jellett Spelling Variations